November 27, 2025

 Learn more about Stella’s Place and its awards

-5:00 – 6:00 PM, November 27: Sim labs at The Hospital for Sick Children
+5:00 – 6:00 PM, November 27: Guided Tours of the Simulation Labs at The Hospital for Sick Children

 3:00 PM, November 28 (TBC): The Hospital for Sick Children’s, Peter Gilgan Centre One of the largest children’s health research centres in the world.
 Featuring office and work space optimization design, interiors colocation for bedside / benchside care.